Alain Locke's New Negro: Of Words and Images

 Associate Professor of American Literature and History at Duke Kunshan University

 Selina Lai-Henderson is Associate Professor of American Literature and History at Duke Kunshan University, where she is the co-director of the Humanities Research Center (alongside Carlos Rojas at Duke).
-She is on the editorial board of the American Quarterly, and is currently a non-resident Fellow (following her spring 2025 residency) in the Hutchins Center for African & African American Research at Harvard University.
+She is on the editorial board of the American Quarterly, and was the 2024-25 Hutchins Family Fellow in the Hutchins Center for African & African American Research at Harvard University.

-Lai-Henderson has served as Chair and co-Chair (with Perin Gurel at Notre Dame) of American Studies Association’s International Committee (2022-2024).
-In 2025, she served on the judging panel for the ACLS (American Council of Learned Societies)’s Open Access Book Prize in Literary Studies.
+Lai-Henderson served as Chair and co-Chair (with Perin Gurel at Notre Dame) of American Studies Association’s International Committee (2022-2024).
+She has also recently served on the judging panel for the ACLS (American Council of Learned Societies)’s Open Access Book Prize in Literary Studies.
 She was previously a senior Associate Managing Editor for the Journal of Transnational American Studies, and is on the advisory board of Global Nineteenth Century Studies.

 Material is made available in this collection at the direction of authors according to their understanding of their rights in that material.
 You may download and use these materials in any manner not prohibited by copyright or other applicable law.